-K-2 Visa Guide: Requirements, Interview, Processing Time
+K-2 Visa: Requirements, Interview, Processing Time

-• A K-2 visa allows children of a k-1 visa holder to enter into the United States until an immigrant visa is available to them.
+• A K-2 visa allows children of a K-1 visa holder to enter into the United States until an immigrant visa is available to them.

 What is a K-2 Visa?